Meet Our Team

 Ian began his Orvis-endorsed guide career in Montana, where he fished for native west slope cutthroat and bull trout on the South Fork of the Flathead River.
 During this time, he spent his winters in North Carolina’s low country, where he guided upland quail hunters at Wintergreen Hunting Preserve and chased red fish on the tidal flats.
 In 2013, he decided to brave his first western winter and started guiding for Flying B Ranch.

-When he isn’t guiding, Ian spends much of his time writing about and photographing his hunting and fishing experiences.
+Ian is now overseeing the dog kennels and bird processing operations as well as the grounds keeping around the property.
+He remains one of our full time employes, guiding guests both on wingshooting and fishing adventures.
+Ian spends much of his time writing about and photographing his hunting and fishing experiences.
 His writing and photography has been featured by Wildlife in North Carolina Magazine, Montana Outdoors and Montana Fly Fishing Magazine.
 You can find these and other works (including many original recipes for wild game) on his blog: www.migrantwaters.blogspot.com.

 Read Ryan Nelson's Bio